jasanchez1/ad-demo-manager/README.md

 - **API errors**: Check your Network ID and API key in settings
 - **Container not found**: Use the element picker to select a valid container
 - **Duplicate impressions**: The extension uses debouncing to prevent duplicate tracking notifications
+- **Import errors**: Ensure you're using the complete share code without any added spaces

 ## License